ESGF/esgf-drslib/doc/command.rst

   history         list all versions of the selected dataset

 drs-pattern:
-  A dataset identifier in '.'-separated notation using '%' for wildcards
+  A dataset identifier in '.'-separated notation using '%' for wildcards for matching any component (e.g. cmip5.%.MPI-M wil match any product)

 Options: